 6. Shift back and forth between the 36T and 42T (or 40T) cog.
 The B-screw should be adjusted so there is just enough clearance to shift smoothly between these gears.
 To fine tune the the B-screw turn it back OUT 1/2 turn at a time and shift between 36 & 42T until it makes a rumbling noise (upper pulley interfering with the GC cog) or does not shift well.
 Then turn 1/2 turn back in.

-7. The low limit screw may need to be adjusted counter-clockwise about 1/2 turn since the GC cassette cog is slightly thicker than the 36T cog.
+7. On 10 speed, the low limit screw may need to be adjusted counter-clockwise about 1/2 turn since the GC cassette cog is slightly thicker than the 36T cog.

 8. Check to see that the chain length is set properly.
 With the chain in the largest front chainring and in the GC cassette cog verify that the derailleur still has enough range of motion to take the tension off the chain.
 If you have a full suspension bike you will want to verify that the chain does not get tight through the full range of the suspension movement.
 With the chain is the smallest front chainring and in the 11t cog make sure that the spring on the derailleur is still engaged to keep the chain tensioned.

 Q: Does the GC work with all rear derailleurs?